x

 SACRAMENTO, Calif — On Tuesday, Nov.
 5, 2024, Californians will vote on 10 statewide ballot propositions.
 Each would be a new law that needs voter approval to take effect.

-One of the state ballot measures, Proposition 5, will decide whether to lower the vote threshold local governments currently need to pass bonds for affordable housing and public infrastructure projects.
+One of the state ballot measures, Proposition 5, voters will decide whether to lower the vote threshold local governments currently need to pass bonds for affordable housing and public infrastructure projects.

 What is Prop 5?